philipptandler/thermal-image-converter/README.md

     ```
 2. **Create a virtual environment:**

-   - Create a new environment with Python 3.12.4:
+   - Create a new environment with Python 3.12.4 or later:
    ```sh
     conda create --name thermConv python=3.12.4
    ```